Blog Layout

 • They must avoid all forms of housing discrimination in regards to notices, statements, and advertisements.

-Besides owner-occupied single-family homes, exceptions also do exist for housing operated by organizations and private clubs.
-Such providers may limit occupancy to members based on a myriad of factors.
+Besides owner-occupied single-family homes, exceptions also do exist for housing operated by organizations and private clubs as well as for senior housing.
+Your provider may limit occupancy to members based on a myriad of factors.

 What Do the California Fair Housing Laws Prohibit?

-As a landlord, the following are actions of alleged discrimination that the Fair Housing Act may consider as housing discrimination by landlords under California law:
+As a landlord, the following are practices of alleged discrimination against a person that the Fair Housing Act may consider as housing discrimination by landlords under California law:

 • The local fair housing laws will prohibit discrimination within a rental ad that shows preference or bias towards a tenant belonging to a certain group.
-For example, stating “no children” allowed or preferring a tenant of a specific national origin or income source
+For example, stating “no children” allowed or preferring a tenant of a specific national origin or income discrimination.
+As such, when listing your property on the housing market, ensure that your practices can't be perceived as illegal discrimination.

 • Failing to show the 2nd-floor apartment to someone who is in a wheelchair or refusing reasonable accommodation for a person with a disability who wants to rent the unit

-• Delaying repairs or maintenance for California residents belonging to a certain protected class such as familial status, national origin, race or religion
+• Delaying repairs or maintenance for California residents belonging to a certain protected class such as national origin, race, color, religion, sex, sexual orientation and familial status.

 • Using different eviction criteria for women and men who want to rent the property